MezohDeveloper/MezBot/README.md

 - Enhance log functionality in `cogs/server_logs.py` by providing additional information.

 ## Collaboration ##
-Contributions to SootBot are welcome!
+Contributions to MezBot are welcome!
 To submit your code, follow these steps:
 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.
 3. Create a new branch for your changes.